dgutov/robe/README.md

 module, or enumerate the possible method names or constants allowed at point (for code completion).

-To do that, we look at the contents of the buffer, and the contents at
+To do that, we look at the contents of the buffer, and the context at
 point: in which method it is, of which class, and if it's in singleton class context.
 Then we look at the method call at point.